Doctor (2013 film): Plot

 In-beom's mood swings make his nurses suspect him.
-He is soon visited by a young lady willing to get a breast surgery, whom he decides to surgically enhance to take Soon-jung's place and starts the surgery without the consent of one of his senior nurses.
-As she refuses to help him, he kills her along with another nurse who decides to stop the surgery in between.
+He is soon visited by a young lady willing to get a breast surgery, whom he decides to surgically enhance to take Soon-jung's place.
+He starts the surgery without the consent of one of his senior nurses.
+When she refuses to help him, he kills her and another nurse who tries to stop the surgery.
 The lady dies due to lack of proper treatment.
-Nurse Kim gets shocked to find blood and dead bodies.
-As she is about to leave, In-beom fantasizes her to be Soon-jung and tries to kill her but she escapes and eventually calls the police.
-In the meanwhile, Yong-kwan finds out about In-beom and breaks into his house to find Soon-jung bound and gagged.
+Nurse Kim is shocked to find blood and dead bodies.
+As she is about to leave, In-beom fantasizes her to be Soon-jung and tries to kill her, but she escapes and eventually calls the police.
+Yong-kwan finds out about In-beom and breaks into his house, where he finds Soon-jung bound and gagged.
 He takes her to a hospital.
-In the meanwhile, the police start investigating and discover that Soon-jung is actually a copy of another lady.
+The police investigate and discover that Soon-jung is actually a copy of another lady.

 While in hospital, In-beom secretly injects Soon-jung with a special drug, making her unable to speak.
 Yong-kwan too gets injected and beaten down badly by him.
-He slashes Soon-jung's left eyelid and rest of her face, and leaves amidst chaos and police looking for him.
+He slashes Soon-jung's left eyelid and rest of her face, then leaves amidst the chaos and police looking for him.

-After an year, a patient with a plastic surgery comes to the doctor's cabin and as his face is being revealed, a flashback shows that In-beom had killed a roadside man and taken his identity card, not before injuring his own face severely.
-As he now asks for a mirror to see his face, the doctor asks him if he's satisfied.
-In-beom shows his satisfaction but speaks out that he used to like his name, In-beom, a lot.
-He starts laughing and the camera cuts to black before his new face is seen.
+After a year, a patient with a plastic surgery comes to the doctor's cabin.
+As his face is revealed, a flashback shows that In-beom killed a roadside man and took his identity card, not before injuring his own face severely.
+As he now asks for a mirror to see his face, the doctor asks him if he is satisfied.
+In-beom shows his satisfaction but says that he used to like his name, In-beom, a lot and laughs.